Last updated: June 9, 2017

 A child car seat should be high on your to-buy list.
 You’ll need one to bring your baby home from the hospital and for every car trip thereafter.
 In fact, hospitals and birthing centers generally won’t let you leave by car with your newborn if you don’t have one.

-To protect children in the event of a crash, every state requires that kids up to 4 years of age ride in a car seat (and about a third of the states require booster seats, some for children as old as 8). there are two main types for transporting infants:
+To protect children in the event of a crash, every state requires that kids up to 4 years of age ride in a car seat (and about a third of the states require booster seats, some for children as old as 8).
+They are usually called Child Safety Seats.
+There are two main types for transporting infants:

 — rear-facing-only infant car seats